-Under the terms of the Administrative Service Agreement with SISC III, the Claims Administrator has the authority to introduce or terminate from time to time, pilot or test programs for disease management, care management, or wellness initiatives which may result in the payment of benefits not otherwise specified in this Booklet.
+Under the terms of the Administrative Service Agreement with SISC III, the Claims Administrator has the authority, in its sole discretion, to introduce or terminate from time to time, pilot or test programs for disease management, care management, or wellness initiatives which may result in the payment of benefits not otherwise specified in this Booklet.
 The Claim's Administrator reserves the right to discontinue a pilot or test program at any time.